| Support: Frequently Asked Questions (FAQ)

 vehicles.

-should be entered into MEI so electric use for municipal vehicle charging is
+should be entered into MEI, within a facility/node categorized as Vehicle, so electric use for municipal vehicle charging is

 included in the Green Communities Annual Report.